ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 ### Configure Team Theme
 Configure your team's theme as `SDKTheme.Light` (default) or `SDKTheme.Dark`.
 The theme configuration lets PresenceSDK know how to setup various UI elements to contrast with branding color.
-For example, if branding color is in the dark color spectrum, a `Light` theme configuration will color various UI elements of white.
+For example, if branding color is in the dark color spectrum, a `Light` theme configuration will color various UI elements white.
 This will allow crucial UI element to be visible to the user.
 {% highlight swift %}
 /**